ganderzz/dylanpaulus.com/_posts/2017-09-08-tips-on-creating-reusable-components.md

 I wrote an article on this [subject here](http://dylanpaulus.com/reactjs/2017/07/26/injecting-react-tag-types/) already so I'll be brief.

 As someone consuming a component, I want as little pollution of my code as possible.
 Pollution in this case could be anything: event handlers, code size, or even HTML elements.
 In the case of our IconAdder component, a parent `<div>` wrapper gets added to every component using it.
 It would be great if we could get rid of the div, and just make it our child component.
 Well... we're in luck.
 We can specify a tag property, and then use that property.
-This let's the end-user be in control of their DOM structure.
+This lets the end-user be in control of their DOM structure.

 ```
 class IconAdder extends React.Component {